-Among SIM card users in the seven countries surveyed, having only a primary education is a highly significant predictor of not having a SIM card registered in one's own name.
-Fewer people with primary education have a SIM card registered in their own name than those who have higher educational qualifications.
-Those with primary education only are five per cent less likely than those with secondary education to have one, and nine per cent less likely to have one than those with a degree or postgraduate education (see Figure 14).
-About one in five SIM card users with primary education only (21 per cent) use a SIM card registered in someone else's name.
+Among SIM card users in the seven countries surveyed, with a degree or postgraduate education (see Figure having only a primary education is a highly significant 14).
+About one in five SIM card users with primary predictor of not having a SIM card registered in one's education only (21 per cent) use a SIM card registered own name.
+Fewer people with primary education have in someone else's name. a SIM card registered in their own name than those who have higher educational gualifications.
+Those with Aside from ID, the main reason those with only primary primary education only are five per cent less likely education do not have a SIM card registered in their than those with secondary education to have one, own name is because they use a SIM card registered in the name of a family member or friend instead. and nine per cent less likely to have one than those